leehornsoftwire/DevOps-Course-Starter/README.md

 ## Running on a remote host using ansible
 Steps:
-Run `poetry build` to build the project
+Run `poetry run python scripts/generate_env.py` and enter values for environment variables needed on the remote host (first time only)
-Run `poetry run python scripts/generate_env.py` and enter values for environment variables needed on the remote host run `ansible playbook -i ansible/inventory ansible/playbook.yml`
+Run `scripts/deploy.sh`